shaefner-usgs/easy-web-forms/README.md

     `grunt`

-    Preview files (with live reload) in src/htdocs at http://localhost:9200/.
+    Preview files in src/htdocs at http://localhost:9200/.

 2. **Include** the PHP, CSS and JavaScript dependencies in a new document (e.g. form.php) in src/htdocs: